hashicorp/serf/website/source/docs/internals/gossip.html.markdown

 SWIM makes the assumption that the local node is healthy in the sense that soft real-time processing of packets is possible.
 However, in cases where the local node is experiencing CPU or network exhaustion this assumption can be violated.
-The result is that the node health can occassionally flap, resulting in false monitoring alarms, adding noise to telemetry, and simply causing the overall cluster to waste CPU and network resources diagnosing a failure that may not truly exist.
+The result is that the node health can occasionally flap, resulting in false monitoring alarms, adding noise to telemetry, and simply causing the overall cluster to waste CPU and network resources diagnosing a failure that may not truly exist.